Carfax for motorcycles? Have you ever wondered that as a motorcycle owner? I have.

-But does Carfax provide vehicle history reports for used bikes as well?
+But could you Carfax motorcycles like you can Carfax cars?
 The answer is both yes and no. Its database contains information for some motorcycle VIN (vehicle identification number).
 But there is no specific Carfax report for motorcycles.

 So, if you are lucky, you might get some information, but it is uncertain that you definitely will.